Stas-Ko/golang-factorial-calculator/README.md

 Now, in the command prompt (cmd), use the curl command to send HTTP requests.
 For example, to send a POST request to your server:

-curl -X POST -H "Content-Type: application/json" -d "{\"a\": 3, \"b\": 5}" http://localhost:8989/calculate
+curl -X POST -H "Content-Type: application/json" -d '{"a": 3, "b": 5}' http://localhost:8989/calculate

-This will return a JSON response, for instance:
-{"a_factorial": "6!", "b_factorial": "120!", "a_factorial_value": 6, "b_factorial_value": 120}
+This will return a JSON response, for instance: {"a_factorial": "6!", "b_factorial": "120!", "a_factorial_value": 6, "b_factorial_value": 120}

-If you input negative values, the server will respond with:
-{"error": "Incorrect input"}
+If you input negative values, the server will respond with: {"error": "Incorrect input"}

 Feel free to explore and test the application using different inputs.